Hunt the Sun

 – Rifles are sighted in when aiming at camp.
 Ensure that you have enough ammunition for practice.

 – Great care is taken so that shots are taken at distances with which the hunter is comfortable, using adequate rests such as shooting sticks etc.

-Both the Eastern and Northern Cape are malaria free but Zimbabwe is considered a malaria area.
-Please contact your doctor or e-mail us for further information.
-No additional inoculations or treatments are required by South African countries.
+Within South Africa our Eastern and Northern Cape lodges are situated in malaria free areas.
+Our Timbavati lodge in situated in a low risk malaria area.
+Hunting beyond the borders of South Africa in Zimbabwe and Mozambique are high risk areas.
+Please contact your doctor or e-mail us for further information on suitable prophlatics should you be going into these high risk areas .
+No additional inoculations or treatments are required by Southern African countries.

 © Copyright 2019, MIKE BIRCH SAFARIS.